Faizaan790/Faizaan790/README.md

 - 🙋‍♂️ Hi, I’m Mohammed Faizaan Khan @Faizaan790
 - 💻 I’m a Computer Science Undergrad Student having a concentration in Information Technology
 - 📜 Skills that I currently possess are including but not limited to: Java, HTML/CSS, Javascript, Python & SQL
-- 📕 I'm looking forward to learn React js in my near future
+- 📕 I'm looking forward to learn React js in near future
 - 🍕 Is my favorite food and ☕ is my favorite drink
 - 📫 How to reach me ...
 I'll soon post a link to my LinkedIn profile as well as my personal portfolio till then cheers.